 Children benefit from participation in quality early childhood education.
-Quality is supported through the interaction of a number of factors such as the ratio of trained adults to children, the number of children (or group size) and the qualification level of teachers.
+Quality is supported through the interaction of a number of factors such as the ratio of trained adults to children, the number of children (or group size) and the qualification level of teaching staff.

-Currently there are regulations set around teacher-to-child ratios: In services catering to children under two years old, the regulated minimum ratio is 1:5, while for services catering to children two years old and over, the ratio is 1:10.
-In a recent survey by the Early Childhood Network, ChildForum: 85% of respondents rated reducing the ratio of children aged under 2-years to adults as ‘extremely important; or ‘important’.
-“Respondents’ comments showed concern for the well-being of infants and toddlers in ECE services.”
+Currently there are regulations set around teacher-to-child ratios: in services catering to children under two years old, the regulated minimum ratio is 1:5, while for services catering to children two years old and over, the ratio is 1:10.

 Sustainability of ECE services is also important if children are to gain the benefits resulting from participation in ECE and to continue to do so into the future.
 One indicator of a service’s sustainability is it’s rate of teacher turnover.

-Services with high teacher turnover have a greater risk of closing than those with low teacher turnover.
-One reason for this is that high turnover services are more at risk of having fewer than the required number of registered teachers and of therefore jeopardising their licence.
-Higher turnover may also reflect fundamental problems in the service that result in teachers leaving or make the service less attractive to parents, resulting in a decrease in roll size and reduced sustainability.
+Services with high teacher turnover are more at risk of having fewer than the required number of registered teaching staff and of therefore jeopardising their licence.
+Higher turnover may also reflect fundamental problems in the service that result in teaching staff leaving or make the service less attractive to parents, resulting in a decrease in roll size and reduced sustainability.

 How We Are Going

-Since 2006, the proportion of teachers that are registered has been very close to the proportion that are qualified.
+Since 2006, the proportion of teaching staff that are registered has been very close to the proportion that are qualified.
 This rise in registered ECE teachers could be due to the combined impact of:

-- the new requirement that all 'Persons Responsible' in ECE be registered
+- the requirement that all 'Persons Responsible’ in ECE be registered

 - additional funding incentives given to centres with more registered teachers